dasoto/maxtext/docs/guides/understand_logs_and_metrics.md

 The most important number is `Total memory size: 70.0 GB`.
 This is the total HBM the TPU device needs to execute the program.
 Here is a breakdown:
 - `Argument size: 44.5 GB`: This is the memory needed to hold the inputs for your function.
 This typically includes the batch of data, parameter (master copy), and optimizer state (e.g., momentum).
 - `Output size: 44.5 GB`: This is the space required to store the results of the computation, such as the updated model weights and updated optimizer states.
 - `Temp size: 25.5 GB`: This is the "scratch space" memory.
 It's used for all the intermediate values created during the forward and backward passes that are discarded once the step is complete.
-This includes activation (forward pas), gradient (backward pass), and parameter (working copy, if mixed precision).
+This includes activation (forward pass), gradient (backward pass), and parameter (working copy, if mixed precision).
 - Q: Why it does not sum up?
 A: Some memory are shared (usually between argument and output).
   - You might notice that the sum of the parts is greater than `70.0 GB (total)`: `44.5 GB (Argument) + 44.5 GB (Output) + 25.5 GB (Temp) = 114.5 GB`.
 The difference is due to a compiler optimization called memory aliasing.
 The compiler is smart enough to reuse memory blocks.
 The true calculation is `Total = Argument + Output + Temp - Aliased`.
 In our case, the compiler identified `44.5 GB (114.5 GB - 70.0 GB)` of memory that could be safely reused.
 Mostly likely, it reuses memory for `Argument` and `Output`.